afzalamu/NASSCOM-VSD-SOC-Design-Program/README.md

 ![image](https://github.com/user-attachments/assets/79bbe21a-4550-455d-a667-c220b006a8a0)
 And from the above image we can see teh configuration has been changed.

-## HOW TO GIT CLONE THE "vsdstdcelldesign"?
+## HOW TO GIT CLONE THE "vsdstdcelldesign"

 - Go to Openlane directory and use the following command:
   ```